 For admission to the MA program, the applicant should normally have completed or be near completion of a Bachelor’s degree in a relevant discipline at a recognized university or college, and hold a GPA of 3.0 or higher.
 Since Communication is an interdisciplinary programme, disciplinary considerations are generally considered as secondary to the proposed project, and to availability of adequate supervision.

 For admission to the PhD program, the applicant is expected to have or be near the completion of a Master’s degree in a relevant discipline from a recognized university, hold a GPA of 3.5 or higher, and provide evidence of a capability of doing advanced graduate level research.
 As with the Masters students, the emphasis is less on the specific discipline one carries the degree in, and more on the relevance of the proposed work to the field of communication.

 Detailed information on program requirements is available from Jason Congdon, Graduate Program Coordinator (firstname.lastname@example.org)

 4) What is the adjudication process for admissions?

 The adjudication committee for graduate applications consists of three faculty members, three graduate students, plus the Graduate Chair.
 The committee weighs applications on the basis of proposed course of work, proof of capability in working at the graduate level (writing samples), grades and the strength of letters of recommendation.
 A crucial qualification for admission is the prospective student’s “fit” with the faculty support available through the School.
 It is important that you take into consideration, when outlining your proposed program of study, the areas of general interest of our faculty.
 Because admission is contingent upon the School’s ability to provide adequate supervision for the proposed work, you are encouraged to contact members of the faculty whom you consider as potential supervisors to ensure their interest and availability should your application be successful.
-You can find the faculty contact list in the Menu, under the People section of the website.
+You can find the School's faculty profiles here.

 5) What areas or fields of interest are covered by the School of Communication?